Employment, education and training ( ETE) are key strands.

 Employment Support Programme as part of the Carden Street Experience

 This is YSS’s latest project for offenders and ex-offenders.
 Amongst it’s goals are to break down barriers to employability with the ultimate aim of finding sustainable employment, and instilling hope in those we work with that their situation can change for the better.
 The Employment Support Programme will offer a ‘pick-and-mix’ menu of support tailored to meet the needs of the individual with the long term aim of breaking down the barriers to employment.

 The Government’s 2001 Social Exclusion report found that the single most important factor in reducing reoffending was sustainable employment.
 YSS has pioneered new ways of supporting offenders/ex offenders breaking down barriers to employment, Based on our knowledge and experience of what works, Employment Support Programme,( as part of the “The Carden Street Experience”) will offer a unique opportunity under one roof where YSS will use their extensive network of partners to deliver joined up services to participants.

 Carden Street is in Worcester City centre and therefore easily accessible.
 It is a customer friendly environment where clients feel comfortable and unthreatened.
 This is a holistic approach offering both practical and emotional support for those referred with a “pick and mix” menu all under one roof in a relaxed and informal setting.

-- Work taster sessions will be delivered focusing on carpentry, upcycling furniture and in the Carden St. Cafe.
+- Work taster sessions will be delivered focusing on carpentry.
 These tasters will provide valuable experience of a fully functioning work place.

 - The pic and mix element of the programme will include job club sessions covering disclosure, CV building, interview techniques as well as a range of interpersonal skills such healthy eating, debt & finance management & building confidence & motivation.